-Thirteen military veterans and one civilian intelligence operative agreed to provide their individual stories after being promised anonymity.
-Most did not engage in the perverse behavior depicted in the photographs from Abu Ghraib.
-That being said, the study documents that some of the fourteen study participants abused detainees in ways far more atrocious than did the Abu Ghraib military police guards.
-All were confronted with the choice to commit, eschew or oppose abusive violence (AV).
-The military personnel all served in Iraq, and it was there that the majority of their experience with abusive violence was gained.
-They all had opportunities to see abusive violence against both detainees and the general populace.
+Thirteen military veterans and one civilian intelligence operative agreed to be interviewed after being promised anonymity.
+Most did not engage in the perverse behavior revealed in the Abu Ghraib photographs..
+The study reveals, however, that some of the fourteen abused detainees in ways even more atrocious than did the Abu Ghraib military police guards.
+All had the choice to commit, eschew, or oppose abusive violence (AV).
+The military personnel all served in Iraq, where they had most of their experience with abusive violence.
+They all had opportunities to witness abusive violence against both detainees and the general populace.

-The study employed the following definition for abusive violence: violence directed at people not necessary for immediate self-defense.
-This definition was meant to include violence and the threat of violence against non-combatants including both detainees and members of the public; it was not intended to include normal combat operations.
-The definition did not appear to prompt confusion among the study participants, some of whom did participate in traditional combat during the invasion of Iraq or while under attack in convoys, patrols, or raids.
-It should be understood that the definition contemplates unnecessary force against people who are unarmed at the time of the violence.
-This appears reasonable as none of the study participants chose to include armed persons when describing abusive violence that they observed or committed.
+The study defined abusive violence as violence directed at people that is not necessary for immediate self-defense.
+This definition covers violence and the threat of violence against non-combatants, detainees and members of the public; it was not intended to include normal combat operations.
+The definition did not seem to confuse the study participants, some of whom did participate in traditional combat during the invasion of Iraq or while under attack in convoys, patrols, or raids.

-The study used three primary questions as means of approaching the experience of Americans who elected to commit abusive violence.
-First, why did using abusive violence make sense at the time to participants?
-Second, how did AV abusers choose the method of abuse employed, with a corollary as to how they learned of possible methods from which to choose.
-Finally, how do veterans now view the abusive violence they observed or perpetrated?
+The study used three primary questions to elicit the experiences of Americans who chose to commit abusive violence: Why did using abusive violence make sense at the time to participants?
+How did abusers choose the methods of abuse , and how did they learn about methods from which to choose?
+How do veterans now view the abusive violence they observed or perpetrated?

 Sample 2:

-The next incident represents the crossing of a major threshold for Richard.
-In it he describes the results of anger and frustration, abuse gone beyond the pale, and the taking of the obvious solution.
-He also describes the effect on his men, and himself.
-One month into his arrival into Iraq Miller has fully acted upon his anger toward Muslims, transforming himself into a torturer and murderer who doubts his own sanity.
+Richard Miller describes an incident that represented the crossing of a threshold for him, when abuse went beyond the pale.
+He also describes how the abuse affected him and his men.
+One month after he arrived in Iraq, Miller fully acted upon his anger toward Muslims, transforming himself into a torturer and murderer who doubted his own sanity.

-Q: How did that incident start?
+How did that incident start?

-A: We were out doing knock and searches, and …we were in a barber shop and there were a couple of men in there and this one man just kept like looking at us, like mean mugging us, and so I sent our interpreter over who punched the guy in the face and we grabbed the guy and we brought him, we took him into our vehicle and we were beatin’ the hell out of him inside of our vehicle and inside our Humvee and then we took him to the COP, to the dungeon to interrogate him, and at this point, three members of our, of our company had already been killed by roadside bombs, and so…through the anger, one of my good friends was already killed, and in anger I started to interrogate this, this member myself along with my platoon sergeant, er, my squad leader.
+We were out doing knock and searches, and …we were in a barber shop and there were a couple of men in there and this one man just kept like looking at us, like mean mugging us, and so I sent our interpreter over who punched the guy in the face and we grabbed the guy and we brought him, we took him into our vehicle and we were beatin’ the hell out of him inside of our vehicle and inside our Humvee and then we took him to the COP, to the dungeon to interrogate him, and at this point, three members of our, of our company had already been killed by roadside bombs, and so…through the anger, one of my good friends was already killed, and in anger I started to interrogate this, this member myself along with my platoon sergeant, er, my squad leader.

-Q: How was he dressed?
+How was he dressed?

-A: He was dressed in a—in the white, ah…”man dress,” they called it, and he had a—he was an older gentleman, probably in his 40’s and…gray hair, um…a bit of the gray, graybeard going on, like gray stubble, but…ah…so we took him to the dungeon.
+He was dressed in a—in the white, ah…"man dress,” they called it, and he had a—he was an older gentleman, probably in his 40’s and…gray hair, um…a bit of the gray, graybeard going on, like gray stubble, but…ah…so we took him to the dungeon.